Leftyshields/yaml-json-service/README.md

 3. **Deploy**
    - Push changes to the `main` branch
    - GitHub Actions will automatically build and deploy to your droplet
-   - The application will be available at `http://your-droplet-ip`
+   - The application is available at `https://wba-app-ougq3.ondigitalocean.app/`

 ### Manual Deployment